 A simple but effective activity to increase students’ vocabulary and speaking confidence.
 Also available as a handy, easy to photocopy book.

 Fed up of being stuck in the classroom on a sunny afternoon?
 Send your students out on a scavenger hunt.

 This very popular and reliable ESL game gets students competing to define words for their teammates.
-A great way to review vocabulary.
+How to play plus printable taboo cards.

 Students get to show off their culinary creativity with this fun recipe creating game.

 A game to practice using countable and uncountable nouns and quantifiers– there is, there are, some, any, much, many etc.

 Students look at photographs of their classmates’ homes and decide which photo belongs to whom.